 Any time you are injured on the job, there is the potential for serious problems, as this can negatively impact your ability to work and make a living.
 You may need financial assistance if you have suffered any work injuries requiring surgery.
 Any surgical procedure usually comes with a hefty price tag and a set of risks.

 These factors should be considered along with things like time spent on tests, the surgery, and your recovery time.
 There is also the chance that your injury could worsen, affecting your quality of life and causing permanent limitations or damage.
-Infections, hemorrhage, diseases, and kidney problems are also a few of the many risks and complications of surgery.
+Infections, hemorrhages, diseases, and kidney problems are also a few of the many risks and complications of surgery.

 When is Surgery Needed?

 There are a large number of conditions that can require surgery.
-These include broken bones, lifting injuries, construction accidents, traumatic brain injury, and car accidents.
+These include broken bones, lifting injuries, construction accidents, traumatic brain injuries, and car accidents.
 Injuries caused by these occurrences can require surgery immediately.
 But not all work-related injuries develop so quickly.
 Things like repetitive stress injuries and cancer can take years to develop, sometimes even decades.

 The cost of surgery, physical rehabilitation, and recovery for injuries requiring surgery can be extremely high.
 Due to this, insurance companies may try to prevent the best course of treatment for less expensive, less effective methods.
 They may even argue that the injury isn’t related to on-the-job tasks to avoid paying.